-Tickets for home games start at only $4 for the Rockpile (middle of outfield).
-Kids (under 13) and seniors (55+) get $1 tickets to the Rockpile.
+Tickets for home games start at only a few dollars for the Rockpile (middle of the outfield).
+Kids (under 13) and seniors (55+) get even cheaper tickets to the Rockpile.
 These seats don’t have backs though.

-You can also buy general admission tickets for The Rooftop for $14 which comes with a $6 voucher for concessions and/or merchandise.
+You can also buy general admission tickets for The Rooftop which comes with a small voucher for concessions and/or merchandise.
 There are no assigned seats with these tickets, so get there early to get a clear view.

 For seats closest to the action, consider along the first and third baselines.
-These generally run between $50 and $70.
-Behind home plate also offers great views and easy access from the main entrance.
+These generally run a little more expensive.
+Behind the home plate also offers great views and easy access from the main entrance.
 You can buy tickets in advance through Ticketmaster.

-Everything from hot dogs and burgers, to veggie pizzas and Rocky mountain oysters can be found within the park.
-Just take a stroll around and your sure to find something you like.
+Everything from hot dogs and burgers to veggie pizzas and Rocky mountain oysters can be found within the park.
+Just take a stroll around and you’re sure to find something you like.